The Importance of Your Small Business Appealing to Millennials

 6. Millennials Want to Work for Small Businesses

-A big reason that millennials support small businesses is because they want to work for small businesses.
+A big reason that millennials support small businesses is that they want to work for small businesses.
 This generation seeks opportunities that small businesses can provide more easily than larger companies such as bigger responsibilities earlier on and the ability to work on their own terms.

-7. Millennials Want to Be Small Business Owners
+7. Want to Be Small Business Owners

-Not only do millennials want to work for small businesses, they also want to start their own small business!
+Not only do millennials want to work for small businesses, but they also want to start their own small business!
 75% of millennials want to work for themselves someday, so when they see a small business in the making, they want to support it as an act of comradery.

 The recession made a huge impact on millennials who were just starting to enter the workforce, causing many to find large businesses and corporations untrustworthy.
 Small businesses are more likely to come off as real and authentic to their consumers, which aligns with the ideals of this generation.

-10. Millennials Want to Be Brand Loyalists
+10. Want to Be Brand Loyalists

 Millennials like to be a part of something.
 If your small business grabs their attention and offers a product or service they’re passionate about or perhaps support a local cause or community effort, a millennial will become not only a customer but a brand advocate as well.

 How to Win a Millennial’s Business